NULpj/pyClip/README.md

-# 📋 Clipboard Logger
+# 📋 pyClip - Clipboard Logger

-**Clipboard Logger** is a simple Python script that automatically logs copied clipboard text into a file and displays it in the terminal with a timestamp.
+**pyClip** is a simple Python script that automatically logs copied clipboard text into a file and displays it in the terminal with a timestamp.

 ---